9eptune/helium/README.md

 ## About The Project
 <img src="https://assets-global.website-files.com/60e615980cab093e6f2db3c3/60f1c72b3ee90b01ad321242_Blocked_Websites_Blog_.jpeg"></img>
-Everyone in Helium hates the annoying blocked screen and not being able to have freedom with our chromebooks.
-So, we created a group of advanced coders that make unblocking tools, chromebook modding tools, and even websites.
-We hope you enjoy, and live a life without Goguardian.
+Everyone in Helium hates the annoying blocked screen and not being able to have freedom with our Chromebooks.
+So, we created a group of advanced coders that make unblocking tools, Chromebook modding tools, and even websites.
+We hope you enjoy, and live a life without GoGuardian.
 PS.
-If you know the great secret of who we are, keep it that way;a secret.
+If you know the great secret of who we are, keep it that way; a secret.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Getting Started